-A similar situation came up not long ago concerning the sweet called negerzoenen, which hit the news when it—or rather its name—was withdrawn from the market in 2006.
+A similar situation came up a decade ago concerning the sweet called negerzoenen, which hit the news when it—or rather its name—was withdrawn from the market in 2006.
 Neger translates as “negro,” and used to be an accepted word for a black person, just as “Negro” was accepted in the US in the 1960’s.
 While many have abandoned its use as offensive to blacks (also because of its similarity to the English word “nigger”), many still accept it and use it as a relatively neutral term.

 Negerzoenen, then, means “negro kisses” and is the word for a sweet that I knew as “mallomars” as a child.
 It’s a thin flat cookie covered with marshmallow, which is then covered with a thin layer of chocolate.
 It’s not clear why it has this name, but Wikipedia quotes the Dutch makers as saying that if you eat it, your lips turn brown, and if you then kiss someone, that’s a neger’s kiss.